0x192/universal-android-debloater/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: You have an issue
+about: You have an issue with the UAD software itself
 title: ''
-labels: ''
+labels: bug
 assignees: ''

 ---